Blog

 An alternative, low cost, approach for lower power systems is to create a second isolation stage.
 A medically approved DC-DC converter can provide basic isolation at mains voltage and minimal input to output capacitance (20 - 50pF).
 This reduces the potential patient leakage current to single-digit μA.
 This solution also covers system input and output signals, which may be connected to uncontrolled external equipment such as a computer or monitor.

-Figure 1: Medical power system with a secondary DC/DC Isolation
+Figure 1: Medical power system with a secondary DC-DC Isolation

 DC-DC converters from 1W up to 30W with the required input to output isolation and very low internal capacitance are made specifically for these applications and are competitively priced.
 Used in conjunction with a standard medically approved mains input power supply, they can reduce patient leakage current to levels as low as 2 μA.
 This makes them suitable for use in both BF & CF applications.